 Have the Ultimate Spring Break Adventure

 There are so many amazing things to do on the waters of Key West that, rather than make you choose between them, Fury Water Adventures has packaged them together.
-The Ultimate Adventure is a spring breaker’s dream – you’ll get breakfast, lunch and a full day of snorkeling, parasailing, kayaking and jet skiing plus all you can drink!
-Just when you think it can’t get any better, we’re offering a $20 discount during March and throwing in a free Champagne Sunset Sail.
+The Ultimate Adventure is a spring breaker’s dream – you’ll get breakfast and a full buffet style lunch to go with a full day of snorkeling, parasailing, jet skiing and usage of our floating water park.
 Learn more about our spring break specials.

 Most of the lobster on Key West menus isn’t necessarily the kind you’re used to in other parts of the country.
 Our lobsters – called Florida spiny lobsters – may lack the big claws characteristic of their northeastern cousins, but they make up for it in extra tasty tails.
 No Key West culinary experience is complete without trying locally caught spiny lobster and there are oh-so-many ways to enjoy them.
 But if you’re looking for them fresh off the boat, get ‘em before the end of the harvest season on March 31.